syntek-lang/docs/spec/grammar/syntactic/declarations/function-declaration.md

 A function declaration stores a function under an identifier.
 The identifier can be used to execute the function.

-A function can optionally specify the types of it's parameters and it's return value.
-If a function is called with the wrong types an error will be thrown.
-If a function specifies it's return type but returns a wrong type an error will also be thrown.
+If parameter types and/or the return type is not explicitely provided it will be inferred from the usage.

 The `return` keyword can be used to stop execution of the function and optionally return a value to the function caller.
-If the function does not use `return` it will implicitely return `null`.
+If the function does not use `return` it will implicitely return `void`.

 A function can be overloaded by providing a different number of parameters as the other function declarations.
 If you have a function with 2 parameters, you can declare a function with 3 parameters and the same name.
-If you want to be able to call a function with a string and a number you must omit the type or use `any` as the type.

 ## Structure